Brush fire shuts down I-95 in Brevard County

 Palm Bay fire officials said the fire had jumped Babcock Street.

-Palm Bay Fire Rescue officials said on Twitter early Monday that the sheriff’s office shut down south Interstate 95 from Malabar Road to the county line.
+Palm Bay Fire Rescue officials said on Twitter early Monday that the Brevard County Sheriff’s Office shut down south Interstate 95 from Malabar Road to the county line.

 Florida Highway Patrol troopers shut down the north lanes of the interstate from the county line to Malabar Road.